openshift/cloud-credential-operator/docs/test-plans/ccoctl-simplified-upgrade.md

 - This Markdown test plan.
 - Component unit tests delivered by #1095, #1104, and #1105.
-- Live-cluster command-path coverage in `test/extend/ccoctl_upgrade.go`.
+- Three-platform upgrade automation delivered by openshift/release#85981.
 - Prow results for the pull request revision.
 - Jira links to the plan, automation pull request, and final CI evidence.